joaorafaelm/py-compose/README.rst

 Configuration
 -------------

 To configure, you need to create a ``py-compose.yaml`` with the instructions showing how py-compose should build, run and test your applications.
 You can also define if an app depends on others.
-The file content should looks like this:
+The file content should look like this:

 .. code:: yaml